chatswithjc/godisgood/content/en/docs/book/god-is-simple.md

 {{< details "How to Be Happy" >}}

 ## How to Be Happy

+You can always choose to be happy, but you must choose yourself to be happy on God's terms!

 Psalm 119:1-8 contains **THE SECRET TO BE BLESSED BY GOD.**